Frequently asked questions about shareholder resolutions and the agency agreement

 If I wish to participate exactly what shares do I need to hold?

 You need to hold fully paid ordinary shares.
 Only holders of these shares have the right to support resolutions for consideration at AGMs, as they are eligible to cast a vote at the upcoming AGM.
+If you own fully paid ordinary shares through a self-managed super fund, you are able to support shareholder resolutions.

 Can you show me the resolutions?